Chasing Truth: Chapter 2

 Allison’s smile softened as she brushed a wisp of hair from Mari’s forehead.
 “You worry about him nearly as much as he does about you.
 Things are good.
 He cut down on the number of tours he does.
 Keon comes out and does a few for us sometimes and he’s hired another guide.
 Business is still good.
 He’s missed you of course.
 I don’t think he has as much of a heart for it when his favorite guide isn’t with him.
 Having you home will be good for him.”

 Mari thought that over as they descended the stairs, arms looped around each other.
 The words assured her that what she read on Raoul’s face was truth.
 He was still healthy and happy.

 A soft breeze blew music, chatter, and laughter into the house through the open back door.
 The homecoming celebration was well underway.

 “Everything’s fine.
 Now go enjoy.”

-Allison pulled her arm back and nudged her forward but before she could step outside, she was swept up into strong arms.
-Todd lifted her clean off her feet and spun her around before drawing her close.
+Allison pulled her arm back and nudged her forward, but before she could step outside, she was swept up into strong arms.
+Keon lifted her clean off her feet and spun her around before drawing her close.

 “The little runaway has found her way back home.”

 Pearly white teeth flashed at her from his wide grin.
 She ran her fingers over spiked black hair.
 He was built like Raoul, lean but strong.
 There was inner strength too though; strength she’d counted on more than once.

 “Tell me why I thought I missed you?” she challenged even as she hugged him tightly.
 “That mouth of yours is still too smart for your own good.”